Key to consistent Treflip - Scoop when your body's going up

 When you start crouching down

-When you jump back up
+When you begin to jump upward

-When your body is going up
+When your body is rising

 Timing of scoop